 12. Parlor Palm (Chamaedorea elegans)

 Small, graceful palms grown indoors since the Victorian era, precisely because they tolerate dim rooms.
 Non-toxic, which makes them ideal for homes with pets or small children.
-Keep the soil evenly moist; they don’t like drying out completely the way succulents do.
+Keep the soil lightly moist, not soaked; crispy tips usually mean dry air or missed watering, while yellow lower fronds point to too much water.

 13. Bird’s Nest Fern (Asplenium nidus)

 One of the few ferns that doesn’t immediately melt in typical indoor air.
 The wide, rippled leaves look tropical and lush.
-She wants humidity and away from direct sun, and a low-light room often suits her perfectly.
-Avoid pouring water directly into the center rosette, which can rot.
+It wants humidity and no direct sun, so a low-light bathroom or kitchen often suits it perfectly.
+Keep the mix lightly moist and avoid pouring water directly into the center rosette, which can rot.

 Smaller Plants and Unusual Picks